mayankysharma/mayankysharma.github.io/content/_index.md

           date_start: '2024-03-21'
           date_end: ''
           description: |1-
-              * Optimizing 3D reconstruction and object mapping with Next-Best-View (NBV) planning by estimating image-based uncertainty to maximize information gain, and using deep learning with Gaussian splats to predict full models from partial views
+              * Worked on optimizing 3D reconstruction and object mapping with Next-Best-View (NBV) planning by estimating image-based uncertainty to maximize information gain, and using deep learning with Gaussian splats to predict full models from partial views.

         - title: Computer Vision Engineer Intern
           company: Kick Robotics